Caitlyn Jenner Visits White House, Meets With Trump Officials

 “Yes, I did vote for Trump, but here’s the deal breaker with the Republican Party,” Jenner added.
 “And the deal breaker is, you mess with my community, you do the wrong thing with our community, you don’t give us equality and a fair shot, I’m coming after you.”

-Members of the LGBTQ community are speculating that Jenner might have visited the White House to advocate for the community but others thought that her primary purpose was to promote her new book.
+Members of the LGBTQ community are speculating that Jenner might have visited the White House to advocate for the community, but others thought that her primary purpose was to promote her new book.

 Jenner had recorded a short video in front of the White House before she visited on Thursday.